JadeSure/Blog-Content/AWS/AWS_Associate_EC2.md

 1. public hosted zones - application.mypublicdomain.com (public domain names)
 2. private hosted zones - route traffic within one or more VPCs (private domain names) : application.company.internal

+## AWS SDK Overviews

+if you dont specify or configure a default region, then us-east-1 will be chosen by default

 ## SQS, SNS, Kinesis

 SQS: queue model(decoupling applications)
 SNS: pub/sub model
 Kinesis: real-time streaming model

+You have enabled versioning and want to be extra careful when it comes to deleting files on an S3 bucket.
+What should you enable to prevent accidental permanent deletions?
+Enable MFA Delete

+You are looking to get recommendations for S3 Lifecycle Rules.
+How can you analyze the optimal number of days to move objects between different storage tiers?
+S3 Analytics

+You are looking to build an index of your files in S3, using Amazon RDS PostgreSQL.
+To build this index, it is necessary to read the first 250 bytes of each object in S3, which contains some metadata about the content of the file itself.
+There are over 100,000 files in your S3 bucket, amounting to 50 TB of data.
+How can you build this index efficiently?